 The Rec Room has huge TVs to catch the big game – Go Oilers!
 There’s also a dance floor and a stage for live performances.
 One of my good friends actually is a regular performer here.

-The Rec Room opens at noon and stays open until 11 pm from Sundays to Thursdays but on Fridays and Saturdays they stay open later until 1 am.
+The Rec Room opens at 11 am and stays open until 11 pm from Sundays to Thursdays but on Fridays and Saturdays they stay open later until 1 am.

 11. Relax with an Aqua Massage